-An annual Leadership and Public Policy Seminar including moderated discussions and workshops on political philosophy and leadership development;
+- An annual Leadership and Public Policy Seminar including moderated discussions and workshops on political philosophy and leadership development;

-Practical skills training in presentation, exam-writing and interviewing techniques;
+- Practical skills training in presentation, exam-writing and interviewing techniques;

-A London Leadership Forum at the end of the academic year;
+- A London Leadership Forum at the end of the academic year;

-Engagement in the Institute for Strategic Dialogue’s projects and conferences;
+- Engagement in the Institute for Strategic Dialogue’s projects and conferences;

-Organisation of an annual Weidenfeld Debate; and
+- Organisation of an annual Weidenfeld Debate; and

-Numerous networking opportunities throughout the year.
+- Numerous networking opportunities throughout the year.

 (ISD).
 ISD is an independent think tank working with leaders in government, business, academia and the media to develop multi-country responses to the major security and socio-economic challenges of our time and to enhance Europe’s capacity to act effectively in the global arena.